github/personal-website/README.md

 ### Fork the `github/personal-website` repo

 You'll be making your own copy of the "personal website starter" repository so you have your own project to customize.
 A "fork" is a copy of a repository.
-So select "Fork" atop [the `github/personal-website` repository](https://github.com/github/personal-website).
+So select "Fork" at the top of [`github/personal-website` repository](https://github.com/github/personal-website).

 Once you've found a home for your forked repository, it's yours.
 You're the owner, so you're ready to publish, if you wish.